menu

 This is what Commander is all about: big splashy spells creating "deal with it or I win" situations.
 This card also saw previous constructed play, so if Modern or something ever actually hits paper this could potentially be a strategy there as well.
 It would also be great in monogreen Eldrazi/8-12-16 Post hybid deck.
 Any time I get one of these “in stock” it flies right out of my binder, getting replaced with some great constructed cards.

 RECAP: Green is arguably the most powerful color in Commander.
 If blue is actually more powerful, green is certainly not far behind.
 Green is also the most casual friendly color because most casual players love to beat down with big monsters and that's what Green does best.
-Cards like Woodfall Primus and Amulet of Vigor are slowly creeping up in price as well, so keep an eye on those ones.
+Cards like Woodfall Primus and Vigor are slowly creeping up in price as well, so keep an eye on those ones.

 MULTI COLOR